opelty/blacklist-ios/README.md

 # About us

 We are fascinated iOS and software developers, enjoy converting a cup of ☕️ in hundred lines of code.
-We met in our actual job at Globant and decided to start developing open source applications wishing someday the community can contribute in our projects and help us making a "common" application into a big one with the best coding practices and using a clean architecture.
+We met in our actual job and decided to start developing open source applications wishing someday the community can contribute in our projects and help us making a "common" application into a big one with the best coding practices and using a clean architecture.

 - Jose Lopez